vydra/dill-lang/README.md

 dill-lang
 =========

 Dill is a 'tiny' language for Behavior Driven Development.
+Its focus is to capture the intent of the business scenario along with representative data samples, but without bothering the business stakeholder with any specific steps.
-It borrows from Cucumber, but it has no steps -- the smallest unit of execution is scenario.
+It borrows from heavily from Cucumber, but the smallest unit of execution is a scenario.

 Dill works with existing unit testing frameworks.
 The initial implementation is for JUnit.